MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

      - no common properties
    * - ``label``
      - The build label.
-     - timestamp of when the testsuite was invoked.
+     - timestamp of when the test suite was invoked.
    * - ``productName``
      - The name of the current tested product.
      - ``TestSuite``
    * - ``jvm``
-     - The location of your Java VM to start the testsuite (the ``harnessScript`` is called as is:  ``[jvm] [...] -buildfile [harnessScript]``).
+     - The location of your Java VM to start the test suite (the ``harnessScript`` is called as is:  ``[jvm] [...] -buildfile [harnessScript]``).
      - ``java.home`` location if the property is set, ``java``